-- Overall, we rate Aftonbladet Left Biased based on story selection that favors the Left and Mixed for factual reporting due to a failed fact check and the publishing of questionable scientific information as it relates to health and diet.
+- Overall, we rate Aftonbladet Left Biased based on story selection that favors the Left and Mixed for factual reporting due to a failed fact check and the publishing of questionable scientific information related to health and diet.

 Factual Reporting: MIXED

 Founded in 1830 by Lars Johan Hierta, Aftonbladet is a Swedish Tabloid based in Stockholm, Sweden.
 Aftonbladet describes itself as a “liberal champion of freedom of the press.”
-Lena K Samuelsson is editor-in-chief and the publisher of Aftonbladet since March 2018.
+Lena K Samuelsson has been the editor-in-chief and the publisher of Aftonbladet since March 2018.

 Funded by / Ownership

 Aftonbladet is co-owned by the Swedish Trade Union Confederation, commonly referred to as LO, and the Norwegian media group Schibsted (Majority holder).
 Their business model is based on advertising and subscription fees.

 During WW2, Aftonbladet’s political stance was far-right; however, after the 1956 trade unions’ acquisition, Aftonbladet’s political stance became social-democratic.